Following is a brief summary of your benefits upon layoff.

 Horace Mann 877-602-1861

-If you are invested with any other provider, you must complete a RIC Distribution Form and return it to DAS-HRE.
-Contact your provider to see if they also require a form to be completed.
+If you are invested with a provider not listed above, you must complete a RIC Distribution Form and return it to RIC.
+Also, contact your provider to see if they also require a form to be completed.
 It is important to review the Special Tax Notice before you take payment.

 If you are a non-vested employee with less than 6 months of covered service at the time of layoff, you will receive a refund of your IPERS contributions.